 If unemployment figures are worse than expected, the Central Bank is likely to delay increasing interest rates.
 If unemployment rises very sharply they may consider cutting interest rates or even pursue quantitative easing.

-For example, some analysts had expected an increase in UK interest rates this summer, but a succession of poor economic data has pushed this back to later in year.
+For example, some analysts had expected an increase in UK interest rates this summer, but a succession of poor economic data has pushed this back to later in the year.
 You don’t want to increase interest rates when unemployment is rising.

 Impact on Exchange Rate

 Interest rates are a key determinant of short-term exchange rate movements.
-If interest rates in UK are relatively higher than other countries, it will make it more attractive for investors to save money in the UK.
+If interest rates in the UK are relatively higher than in other countries, it will make it more attractive for investors to save money in the UK.
 This will cause ‘hot money flows’ into the UK, increasing demand for sterling and increasing the value of the exchange rate.

 In the long term, a country may boost productivity and competitiveness, this would create jobs and increase demand for exports.
 This would also help reduce unemployment and strengthen the exchange rate.